nesdoug/M1TE2/Readme.txt

--Tilesize/Zoom Into Quadrant-- in 16x16 mode, since the map is zoomed out from what you expect, this option will give a quick zoomed in view, to the selected map quadrant.
+-Tilesize/Zoom Into Quadrant-- in 16x16 mode, since the map is zoomed out from what you expect, this option will give a quick zoomed in view, to the selected map quadrant (to show what your actual screen will be).
 Please, rt click on the map to exit this mode before doing anything else, which will be buggy (or broken) with maps stuck in Zoomed In Mode.